wintercounter/ccss/packages/support-styled-components/README.md

 # `@cryptic-css/support-styled-components`

-> This package will add CCSS support for styled-components
+> This package will add CCSS support for styled-components.

 ## Install